GSA-TTS/usagov-benefits-eligibility/content/benefits/ssa-widow-er-survivor-benefits.md

 - criteriaKey: applicant_relationship
   acceptableValues: [spouse]
 - criteriaKey: applicant_date_of_birth
-  label: "You are at least 60 years (or at least 50 years old if disabled)."
+  label: "You are at least 60 years old (or at least 50 years old if disabled)."

 ---